ggramal/prnotifybot/README.md

   - `TG_API_ID` - `App app_id` copied from step 2
   - `TG_API_HASH` - `App app_hash` copied from step 2
   - `TG_CHAT_NAME` - Name of the channel or chat where to send notifications
+  - `WH_SECRET` - Optional secret, used to authenticate the hook comes from Github
 6. In root of the project run `docker-compose up -d`
 7. Run `docker attach prnotifybot`
 8. Enter your phone number and press enter